skutnii/simple-observable-qt/README.md

 # simple-observable-qt
 An example of using MVVM and Observer pattern with Qt.
 I felt that Qt signals are still too low-level and do not provide the desired "observable property" notion, and on the other hand, the whole reactive programming machinery is an overkill, so a (relatively) simple Observable template class was implemented.
-While being simple, it still supports bidirectional data bindings.
+While being simple, it supports bidirectional data bindings.

 Reusable part of the code is in the lib/ folder.